michaelangelovalente/Leetcode_Valente_Michaelangelo/README.md

 # LEETCODE Practice
-## Data Structures and Algorithms in C, OOP in Java, Database SQL
+## Data Structures and Algorithms in C, OOP practice in Java, and SQL

----
-### 349.Intersection of two arrays
-Data structures used/made: **HashSet** was used to store unique array values of array 1 and array 2 and transformed into set1 and set2.
-**BSTs** implemented with **doubly linked lists** where used to handle collisions.